Post-transaction Travel Rule flows

 Put the regulatory guidance into an operational plan by ensuring that:

-• Beneficiary-side systems can freeze payouts when risk scores or missing data trigger alerts, and only release funds after the review finishes.
+- Your systems can freeze payouts when risk scores or missing data trigger alerts, and only proceed with the on-chain transaction after the review finishes.

 Further reading